laradevitt/node_published_permissions/README.md

 # Node published permissions

-This module provides a few new node access checks for each content type:
+This Drupal module provides a few new node access checks for each content type:

 * Edit any published content
 * Edit own published content